VectorMC/Rules/rules.md

 7. Exploiting any kind of glitch or bug that gives you or other players an unfair advantage is not allowed.
 8. Do not give your team an unfair advantage.
 9. Do not impersonate any staff members.
-10. Logging out during a screen share will result in a permanent ban.
-11. If a staff member tells you to do something, follow their command, disobeying staff will result in punishment.
+10. If a staff member tells you to do something, follow their command, disobeying staff will result in punishment.
-12. Your username, skin, avatar, or profile picture must be appropriate for all ages.
+11. Your username, skin, avatar, or profile picture must be appropriate for all ages.
 Any username, skin, avatar, or profile picture that does not feel appropriate or gives the impression of something inappropriate will result in a punishment.
-13. Do not accuse other players of cheating in public chat, private message an online staff member or ping a staff member on Discord.
+12. Do not accuse other players of cheating in public chat, private message an online staff member or ping a staff member on Discord.

 ### Forum Rules
 1. Users are not allowed to create any spam topics.